DiogoCruz40/Labseq/README.md

 # **LabSeq Exercise Starter Template**

-This template simplifies the startup for the LabSeq exercise, offering a Spring Boot application with Redis caching orchestrated with Docker.
+This template simplifies the startup for the LabSeq exercise, offering a full-stack solution with a Spring Boot backend, Redis caching, and an Angular frontend, all orchestrated with Docker.
 ### **Requirements**

 - Maven